Debuting and Debating YKTTW Discussion

 - Iron Man: Our first full scene with Tony Stark is him having an ethics debate with a beautiful reporter (and they carry that aggression into bed later).
 Later, the same reporter and Pepper Potts exchange catty dialogue during Pepper's onscreen debut.

-- X-Men: The opening scene in the movie is an argument between the Big Good (Xavier) and Big Bad (Magneto) which sets the stage for the events of the film.
+- X-Men: One of the opening scenes in the movie is a debate between Jean Grey and Robert Kelly, which then segues into an argument between the Big Good (Xavier) and Big Bad (Magneto), setting the stage for the events of the film.
 Later on, Wolverine's first characterization moment is a brief argument with Rogue, and even alter, he berates and mocks the X-Men—especially Cyclops, with whom he shares Hate at First Sight.

 - War and Peace: Pierre makes his debut in society by arguing, among a bunch of highly conservative, pious Russian aristocrats, that the French Revolution was a great thing and Napoleon is an awesome guy.